jponttuset/jponttuset.github.io/_posts/2014-12-30-solving-sudokus-like-a-pro-1.md

 [![ScreenShot](http://img.youtube.com/vi/OnASlP1SFX0/0.jpg)](https://www.youtube.com/watch?v=OnASlP1SFX0)

 <br />
 This first part will be about locating the grid and numbers.
 You can download the full code from github, here I'll just highlight the main parts to understand the algorithm.
+Please note that the proposed algorithm is not the optimal in a lot of senses, since it's been designed as an academic example that one can understand without a lot of knowledge about computer vision.
+This has left out some powerful but more advanced techniques.

 ####  1. Capture and show the webcam feed
 First, let's capture and show the camera feed, the code is pretty self-explanatory.